softkraftco/terraform-nodeping/README.md

 Note that the `data` parameter is declared differently than in the official [API documentation](https://nodeping.com/docs-api-schedules.html).

- - `customerid` - customerid of the subaccount to which the schedule belongs.
+ - `customer_id` - a customer id of the subaccount to which the schedule belongs.
  - `name` - this parameter is not present in the official documentation.
 In practice the API requires an `id` parameter when creating a new schedule, but then returns a response like this: `{"ok":true,"id":"100000000000A0A0A"}`, that indicates there is some other id.
 To avoid this confusion, schedule name is used as its id.
  - `data` - required object containing the schedule (see the example above).
 Properties inside each day object are as follows:
     - `time1` - start of time span